2k24cs1q2413884-dev/apna_college/README.md

 # apna_college
-this is my first repoitory
+this is my first repository